-Fresh is always better than frozen when it comes to most things in life, but when you are really craving these oh-so-easy and delicious scones, sometimes you have to use what you have at your disposal, you know?
+Fresh is always better than frozen when it comes to most things in life, but when you are really craving these easy and delicious scones, sometimes you have to use what you have at your disposal, you know?

 In fact, according to Jo Robinson in her book Eating on the Wild Side: The Missing Link to Optimum Health, research shows that frozen blueberries retain almost as much nutritional value as the fresh version, and wild blueberries offer even more healthy nutrients.

 And believe it or not, cooked blueberries offer even higher antioxidant levels than their fresh counterparts, since heating changes the structure of the healthy phytonutrients that they contain, making them more bioavailable and more easily absorbed by the body.